wieldphysics/wield-lab-doc/docs/development/documentation/index.rst

 Documentation
 ====================================================

-This section documents useful methods and resources for setting up and maintaining the sphinx documentation for wavestate
+This section documents useful methods and resources for setting up and maintaining the sphinx documentation for wield

 CSS tricks